A. Nebuchadnezzar erects an image and demands everyone worship it.

 Then Nebuchadnezzar was full of fury, and the expression on his face changed toward Shadrach, Meshach, and Abed-Nego.
 He spoke and commanded that they heat the furnace seven times more than it was usually heated.
 And he commanded certain mighty men of valor who were in his army to bind Shadrach, Meshach, and Abed-Nego, and cast them into the burning fiery furnace.
 Then these men were bound in their coats, their trousers, their turbans, and their other garments, and were cast into the midst of the burning fiery furnace.
 Therefore, because the king's command was urgent, and the furnace exceedingly hot, the flame of the fire killed those men who took up Shadrach, Meshach, and Abed-Nego.
 And these three men, Shadrach, Meshach, and Abed-Nego, fell down bound into the midst of the burning fiery furnace.

 a.
-Nebuchadnezzar was full of fury: No matter how brave Shadrach, Meshach, and Abed-Nego were, this still must have been extremely intimidating.
-We get the feeling that prior to their statement he spoke kindly, almost in a fatherly manner to these “wayward boys.”
+Nebuchadnezzar was full of fury: No matter how brave Shadrach, Meshach, and Abed-Nego were, facing the fury of a king was still extremely intimidating.
+We get the feeling that prior to their statement Nebuchadnezzar spoke kindly, almost in a fatherly manner to these wayward boys.
 After hearing their bold challenge the expression on his face changed.

 i.
 Despite the intense intimidation, the men stayed courageous in their confession of faith.
 Spurgeon eloquently described the horror of those who lose their courage at such times: "Remember also that by yielding to the fear of man you are demeaning yourself.
 There shall come a day when the man that was ashamed of Christ will himself be ashamed: he will wonder where he can hide his guilty head.
 Look at him!
 There he is!
 The traitor who denied his Lord!
 The Christ was spat upon and nailed to the cross, and this man was afraid to own him.
 To win the smile of a silly maid, to escape the jest of a coarse fellow, to win a few pieces of silver, to stand respectable among his fellow-men, he turned his back upon his Redeemer and sold his Lord; and now what can be said for him?
 Who can excuse him?
 The angels shun him as a man who was ashamed of the Lord of glory.
 He is clothed with shame and everlasting contempt.
 Even the lost in hell get away from him, for many of them were more honest than he.
 Is there such a man as this before me?
 I summon him in the name of the living God to answer for his cowardice!
 Let him come forth and own his crime, and humbly seek forgiveness at the hands of the gracious Savior."
 (Spurgeon)